Aztec: everything you need to know about AZTEC

 - Sequencers and provers that keep the network operational

-What you’ll particularly notice as a user is that Aztec is intended as a foundation for applications where privacy is part of the design, not a separate add-on feature.
+What you as a user mainly notice is that Aztec is designed as a foundation for applications where privacy is part of the design, not a standalone extra feature.

-- Processing via zk-rollup: scalability with Ethereum as security layer
+- Processing via zk-rollup: scalability with Ethereum as a security layer

-- Route to decentralization via a sequencer network instead of a single central sequencer
+- Path to decentralization via a sequencer network instead of a single central sequencer

 Disadvantages of Aztec